4 min read

-Asking if dogs can get kennel cough more than once is akin to asking if you can get a common cold more than once.
-The simple answer is that there are several different causes of kennel cough and because of this, it is quite possible for your dog to come into contact with more than one source, which in turn means he is likely to experience several bouts of kennel cough in his lifetime.
+Asking if dogs can get kennel cough more than once is like asking if you can get a common cold more than once.
+The simple answer is that there are several different causes of kennel cough and because of this, it is quite possible for your dog to come into contact with more than one source, which in turn means they are likely to experience several bouts of kennel cough in their lifetime.

 While having a cold can make your life miserable for a few days, it can do far more than this to your favorite canine pal.
 In most cases, a mild case of kennel cough will resolve itself over the course of a few days.
 However, it is possible for the cough to worsen and develop into pneumonia, which can be fatal.

-If you think your pup might have kennel cough, he should be kept away from any other pets you have and taken to see his vet for a full diagnosis.
+If you think your pup might have kennel cough, they should be kept away from any other pets you have and taken to see the vet for a full diagnosis.
 You should also sterilize bedding, food, and water bowls, and anywhere else your dog hangs out to help prevent the disease from spreading.

 Can Dogs Get Kennel Cough More Than Once?